Civil Air Patrol: Activities

 Cadets under the age of 18 are eligible for ten orientation flights in Civil Air Patrol aircraft, including five glider and five airplane flights.
 Glider flights can be replaced by "powered" flights at the discretion of the Wing Commander, depending on the availability of the aircraft.
-Cadets are also eligible for an unlimited number of back-seat airplane flights, if conditions allow.
+Cadets are also eligible for an unlimited number of back-seat airplane flights if conditions allow.
 Cadets over 18 years of age can still participate in military orientation flights, and some CAP wings have flight academies where cadets can learn to fly.
 The United States Air Force and United States Army also frequently schedule orientation flights for CAP cadets in transport aircraft such as the KC-135 Stratotanker, KC-10 Extender, C-130 Hercules and the C-17 Globemaster III or, in the case of the Army, UH-60 Black Hawk and CH-47 Chinook helicopters.

 Civil Air Patrol's core cadet activity is the summer encampment.
 Typically a seven to ten-day event, cadets are put into an intense, military-structured environment with emphasis on physically and mentally demanding tasks, in addition to required classes and activities.
 These classes include aerospace education, United States Air Force organization, cadet programs, and drug demand reduction.
-Activities include the classroom courses, physical training, leadership development, and drill & ceremonies.
+Activities include classroom courses, physical training, leadership development, and drill & ceremonies.
 Encampments are usually held at the wing (state) level and, when available are usually at military installations, preferably active United States Air Force, Air Force Reserve Command or Air National Guard installations, with military support.

-The Region Cadet Leadership Schools (RCLS) provide training to increase knowledge, skills, and attitudes as they pertain to leadership and management.
+The Region Cadet Leadership Schools (RCLS) provide training to increase knowledge, skills, and attitudes regarding leadership and management.
 Cadets who attend RCLS are often serving in, or preparing to enter, cadet leadership positions within their squadron.
 RCLSs are conducted at region level, or at wing level with region approval.
-The RCLS programs are more or less modeled on USAFA upper classmen programs, the college Air Force ROTC Professional Officer Course (POC) and latter stages of OTS.
+The RCLS programs are more or less modeled on USAFA upperclassmen programs, the college Air Force ROTC Professional Officer Course (POC) and the latter stages of OTS.
 One variation on this theme are CAP Cadet Non-Commissioned Officer Schools and Academies, which are cadet NCO schools designed to teach basic leadership and principles to cadet leaders during their earlier duty positions in the cadet program.

 At the national level, cadets are allowed to participate in the National Blue Beret program, where they help support operations during the EAA AirVenture Oshkosh event.

-Oath
+Cadet Oath

-Cadets ascribe to the following oath during their membership:
+Cadets ascribe to the following oath during their membership, and must recite it from memory before gaining their C/Amn promotion:

 I pledge that I will serve faithfully in the Civil Air Patrol Cadet Program, and that I will attend meetings regularly, participate actively in unit activities, obey my officers, wear my uniform properly, and advance my education and training rapidly to prepare myself to be of service to my community, state, and nation.

 One requirement for promotion in the Cadet Program is the ability to recite this oath, verbatim, from memory.